 We work on uncovering the physical principles that underlie how proteins and nucleic acids are organized in space and time within cells.
-This work has a strong focus on macromolecular phase transitions.
-We also work on uncovering sequence-ensemble-function relationships of intrinsically disordered proteins (IDPs).
-Both foci are driven by innovations in computations and theory that leverage advances in machine learning, and we combine these with experiments in vitro and in cells.
+This work has a strong focus on macromolecular phase transitions, and also focuses on sequence-ensemble-function relationships of intrinsically disordered proteins (IDPs).
+Our interests are driven by innovations in biophysical computations and statistical physics.
+We leverage advances in machine learning and we combine these with experiments in vitro and in cells.
 The work we do on biomolecular condensates and IDPs, while foundational in nature, has direct relevance to the etiology of cancers and neurodegeneration.
 Through collaborations we are making a direct impact on advancing our understanding of disease processes connected to aberrant phase transitions.
 We also have long-standing interests in designing IDPs for novel synthetic biology and bioengineering applications, and our efforts also include collaborations with plant, cell, and developmental biologists.
 We are an integral part of the Center for Biomolecular Condensates at WashU.

 PIMMS based simulations showing the organization of disordered low complexity domains within a phase separated droplet